The Best Christmas Tree Stands of 2023

 Trunk Diameter and Support Capacity

-Before selecting the most suitable Christmas tree stand, shoppers should consider the diameter of the tree trunk.
+Before selecting the most suitable Christmas tree stand, shoppers will want to consider the diameter of the tree trunk.
 Artificial trees have center poles that typically measure approximately 1 inch to 1.5 inches in diameter, while live tree trunks may be around 5 inches in diameter.

-Shoppers should also factor in the size and weight of the tree.
+Shoppers will also want to also factor in the size and weight of the tree.
 Aside from specifying whether they’re made for real trees or artificial ones, Christmas tree stands usually include information in their product descriptions regarding the maximum height and weight they support.
-Shoppers should note that the calculated weight of a tree includes all the lights and ornaments that will adorn it.
+Shoppers will want to note that the calculated weight of a tree includes all the lights and ornaments that will adorn it.

 Water Supply